fullstack-development/react-redux-starter-kit/docs/en/main.md

 ## Basic architecture description
-An application is built using three kinds of architectural units — [services](#service), [features](#feature) and [modules](#module).
-Beside these units there is also the `shared` folder, that contains code which is used accross the whole application and isn't tied up with a particular feature, service, module or anything else.
-Shared code doesn't know anything about the rest of the application.
-It contains various constants, helper functions, types, and shared react components like Button, Table, Calendar etc.
+An application is built using three kinds of architectural units — [features](#feature), [services](#service) and [modules](#module).
+Beside these units there is also the `shared` folder, that contains code which is used across the whole application and isn't tied up with a particular feature, service, module or anything else.
+It contains various constants, helper functions, types, and react components like Button, Table, Calendar etc.

 ### Feature